RituAgrawal1384/Canvas/README.md

    3. ANDROID_HOME → Path of SDK
    4. Add all the above path into system Path variable

-## How to use TAP steps to write test scenarios without glue code?
+## How to use TAT steps to write test scenarios without glue code?

 1. Put settings.xml file in your .m2 directory and change the credential details (You can modify the file based on your project requirement)
 2. Create maven project
-3. Add tap dependency as below in your pom.xml file (Need to work on release version) 4.<dependency>
+3. Add tat dependency as below in your pom.xml file (Need to work on release version) 4.<dependency>
     <groupId>com.automation.tat</groupId>
-    <artifactId>test-automation-platform</artifactId>
+    <artifactId>test-automation-tools</artifactId>
     <version>1.0-SNAPSHOT</version>
 </dependency>
 5. Write feature file using below steps